-History: Guidance Note 9 introduced XX/XX/15.
+History: Guidance Note 9 introduced 15/06/15.

-Important notice: ASX has published this Guidance Note to assist participants to understand and comply with their obligations under the ASX [Name of Rules] Operating Rules.
-It sets out ASX's interpretation of the ASX [Name of Rules] Operating Rules.
-Nothing in this Guidance Note necessarily binds ASX in the application of the ASX [Name of Rules] Operating Rules in a particular case.
+Important notice: ASX has published this Guidance Note to assist participants to understand and comply with their obligations under the ASX Clear Operating Rules.
+It sets out ASX's interpretation of the ASX Clear Operating Rules and how ASX is likely to enforce those rules.
+Nothing in this Guidance Note necessarily binds ASX in the application of the ASX Clear Operating Rules in a particular case.
 In issuing this Guidance Note, ASX is not providing legal advice and participants should obtain their own advice from a qualified professional person in respect of their obligations.
 ASX may withdraw or replace this Guidance Note at any time without further notice to any person.